HigherOrderCO/Kind/DOCUMENTATION.md

 Indices are like polymorphic variables, except that, rather than constant types, they are **computed values** that can depend on each constructor's arguments.
-That gives us a lot of type-level power, and is one of the reasons Formality is a great proof language.
+That gives us a lot of type-level power and is one of the reasons Formality is a great proof language.
 For example:

 ```haskell